 What can I say about this great Aussie surf destination – WOW I can now say I have surfed this iconic wave.

 I was really surprised that everyone was in wetties.
 I thought it was really nice to get out of it as the water was not too chilly at all and after a wait, I finally got on a wave.
-Although it was only around 3 foot, it was nice little 50 metre ride – well worth a look.
+Although it was only around 3 foot, it was a nice little 50-metre ride – well worth a look.

 We stayed there for five days and had four days of surf on three of the four breaks all within a kilometre – Backdoor, Cactus, Castles and The Caves.

-Backdoor is a ten minute walk around the cliff where the wave breaks 100 metres out on to a flat reef, and I spent an hour an a half surfing this right hand over head high break with another two surfers – it was scary.
+Backdoor is a ten-minute walk around the cliff where the wave breaks 100 metres out onto a flat reef, and I spent an hour and a half surfing this right-hand overhead high break with another two surfers – it was scary.

-I surfed here here for about an hour on my own, really nice, then returned the next day when the conditions had picked up a little and there was about ten others guys out.
+I surfed here for about an hour on my own, really nice, then returned the next day when the conditions had picked up a little and there were about ten other guys out.

 Arrived at Torquay, Victoria and spent a week there doing all the beach breaks in the area.
 Torquay Point and Jan Juc were really small while I was there so I didn’t worry about getting in.